 It should be pretty obvious that the content that fills your real estate website will also play a huge factor in deciding what keywords Google will rank you for.
 Keeping your content as relative and useful to your keyword is the best thing you can do.
 When adding content to the page, just ask yourself about the keyword you’re targeting.
 The better you can do this, the better you’re going to get ranked.

 Google has officially stated that your page loading speed has a direct impact in SEO.
 You can increase your speed on your real estate blog by using a CDN (content distribution network) and increase speed on your real estate website by paying for a premium hosting company.
 If you don’t know what your speed is, check out Google Speed insights.
-In addition, utilizing a quality website hosting platform, such as Hosting Foundry will help ensure a better performance.
+In addition, utilizing a quality website hosting platform, will help ensure a better performance.